Burns

 Login to favorite or comment on the article

-Healthcare providers can use the information in this document to provide burn patient care (e.g., triage, decontamination for radiation exposure, airway care, circulation, and wound care) just after a mass casualty burn incident.
+Healthcare providers can use the information in this document to provide burn patient care (e.g., triage, decontamination for radiation exposure, airway care, circulation, and wound care) just after a mass casualty burn incident, in an austere environment.

 Login to favorite or comment on the article